UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m2-reflection.md

-# Milestone 2 Reflection (500 words limit)
+# Milestone 2 Reflection (500 word limit)

 ## 1. Features Implemented in Milestone 2 Dashboard

 Our dashboard now supports displaying food prices for selected conditions, including time, country, markets, and commodities.
 The dashboard is composed of a sidebar for user input and a data display section.

+### 1. Sidebar
-1. Sidebar: Users can select the country, time range, specific commodities, and markets they wish to view.
+Users can select the country, time range, specific commodities, and markets they wish to view.
 - `Country` dropdown: Allows users to choose the country they are interested in.
 - `Date` selection: Enables selection of the time range for data viewing.
 - `Commodities` dropdown: Users can select the range of commodities to be examined.